restqa/documentation/docs/api/cli.md

 ## Start a new restqa project

 As mentioned from the [getting started page](../getting-started/quickstart.md), in order to run your test automation using RestQA you will need to have a `.restqa.yml` file into your folder.
-If you want to create it manually you can follow the steps [here](../getting-started/manual-installation.md).

 Otherwise RestQA client provides a command to pre-configure it for your project.